 - Colours and mood.
 Colour plays an important part in great website design.
-A little bit of research can reveal the physiological aspects of colour usage, for example, red is considered good for food-based sites, orange is creative and playful etc Black pages are cool but you need to consider if your user may have to print out information!
+A little bit of research can reveal the physiological aspects of colour usage, for example, red is considered suitable for food-based sites, orange is creative and playful etc Black pages are cool but you need to consider if your user may have to print out information!
 The mood or voice of your content should be kept consistent and true to your brand.
 Don’t do wacky or try to be funny if that’s not what you are!
 Be professional.

 - Quick loading.
 Again, vital to the success of your website.
 Pages need to be delivered as quickly as possible, in less than two seconds if you can!
-Google has placed a huge emphasis on page speed times when choosing to index websites.
+Google has greatly emphasised page speed times when choosing to index websites.
 This can be achieved with most of the principles I have already listed, light uncluttered pages with a minimal amount of images and reusable menu systems help to keep page loading light.
 A good choice of hosting provider can also play a part in serving your pages.

 - Fresh content.
 Keep your website content up to date and add new content regularly.
-This can be simply by adding a blog or your existing content can be repurposed.
+This can be done simply by adding a blog or your existing content can be repurposed.
 For example, if your content was written in 2017, review it and update it for today.
 Google is always learning about and discovering new content.

 Keep things clear, easy to read, easy on the eye and fast to load!
 Not too much to ask for is it?
-Functional, user-friendly website design will always win the day and keep the important search engines interested in your website.
+Functional, user-friendly website design will always win the day and keep important search engines interested in your website.
 Design and write your website for human beings, not robots!